opencog/sensory/DesignNotes-F.md

 Parallelism
 -----------
-Short reminder: the `ExecuteThreadedLink` can take a sequence and run it in multpile threads.
+Short reminder: the `ExecuteThreadedLink` can take a sequence and run it in multiple threads.
 This should be enough to dissipate an concerns about serialization, sequencing and parallelism.

 Recursion